awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_async/Readme.md

 ### SnsService class

 The following Java code represents the **SnsService** class.
-This class uses the Java V2 SNS API to interact with Amazon SNS.
+This class uses the Java V2 **SnsAsyncClient** object to interact with Amazon SNS.
 For example, the **subEmail** method uses the email address to subscribe to the Amazon SNS topic.
 Likewise, the **unSubEmail** method unsubscibes from the Amazon SNS topic.
 The **pubTopic** publishes a message.

+When working with the **SnsAsyncClient**, you use a **CompletableFuture** object that allows you to access the response when it’s ready.
+You can access the **resp** object by calling the **futureGet.whenComplete** method.
+Then you can get service data by invoking the applicable method that belongs to the **resp** object.
+For example, you can get the subscription Arn value by invoking the **resp.subscriptionArn()** method.

+To return data that you read from the **resp** object (for example, a subscription Arn value), you must use an AtomicReference object.
+You cannot return data from within the **futureGet.whenComplete** method.
+If you attempt to perform this task, you get a compile error.
+You can set the data by using the **AtomicReference** object's **set** method.
+You can then access the **AtomicReference** object from outside the **futureGet.whenComplete** method to get the data by using the **AtomicReference** object's **get** method.
+Then you can return the data from a Java method, as shown in the following Java code example.

 ```java
      package com.spring.sns;